JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

 ### Set a nicer default ‘php’-based index file instead of the standard “It works!” index file.

-And in a similar vein, the default “It works!” page that is installed in `index.html` is problematic from a security standpoint & also fairly useless.
-So let’s get rid of that:
+And in a similar vein, `apache` installs a default “It works!” page in `index.html` that is fairly useless & problematic from a security standpoint.
+So let’s get rid of that file like this:

     sudo rm /var/www/index.html